-We may use the net proceeds from selling securities pursuant to this prospectus to reduce our then-outstanding obligations under our Credit Facility, 2019 Notes, 2025 Notes and/or the SBA debentures, to invest in new or existing portfolio companies or for other general corporate or strategic purposes.
+We may use the net proceeds from selling securities pursuant to this prospectus to reduce our then-outstanding obligations under our Credit Facility, and/or the SBA debentures, to invest in new or existing portfolio companies or for other general corporate or strategic purposes.
 Any supplements to this prospectus relating to an offering may more fully identify the use of the proceeds from such offering.

-As of December 31, 2016, we had \$396.9 million of unused borrowing capacity, subject to maintenance of the applicable total assets to debt ratio, as set forth in the 1940 Act, and \$148.1 million in borrowings outstanding under our \$545.0 million Credit Facility.
+As of December 31, 2018, we had \$270.9 million of unused borrowing capacity, subject to maintenance of the applicable total assets to debt ratio, as set forth in the 1940 Act, and \$174.1 million in borrowings outstanding under our \$445.0 million Credit Facility.
 Borrowings under our Credit Facility bear interest at an annual rate equal to the London Interbank Offered Rate, or LIBOR or "L," plus 225 basis points per annum.
-At December 31, 2016, the weighted average interest rate on the Credit Facility was 2.63%.
-The Credit Facility is a revolving facility with a stated maturity date of June 25, 2019 and is secured by substantially all of the assets in our investment portfolio, excluding assets of our SBIC Funds.
+At December 31, 2018, the weighted average interest rate on the Credit Facility was 4.39%, exclusive of the fee on undrawn commitments of 0.375%.
+The Credit Facility is a revolving facility with a stated maturity date of May 25, 2022 and is secured by substantially all of the assets in our investment portfolio, excluding assets of our SBIC Funds.
 Amounts repaid under our Credit Facility remain available for future borrowings.

-As of December 31, 2016, we had \$250.0 million in aggregate principal amount of 2019 Notes outstanding.
-Interest on the 2019 Notes is paid semi-annually on April 1 and October 1, at a rate of 4.50% per year.
-The 2019 Notes mature on October 1, 2019.
-The 2019 Notes are general, unsecured obligations and rank equal in right of payment with all of our existing and future senior unsecured indebtedness.
-The 2019 Notes are structurally subordinated to our SBA debentures and the assets pledged or secured under our Credit Facility.
+As of December 31, 2018, we had \$250.0 million in aggregate principal amount of 2019 Notes outstanding.
+The 2019 Notes will be prepaid at 100% of the principal amount, plus accrued and unpaid interest through the payment date of March 4, 2019, as well as a make-whole premium.
+Interest on the 2019 Notes was paid semi-annually on April 1 and October 1, at a rate of 4.50% per year.
+The 2019 Notes had been scheduled to mature on October 1, 2019.
+The 2019 Notes were general, unsecured obligations and ranked equal in right of payment with all of our existing and future senior unsecured indebtedness.
+The 2019 Notes were structurally subordinated to our SBA debentures and the assets pledged or secured under our Credit Facility.